agent5566/oracle/src/longops$type.typ

-CREATE OR REPLACE TYPE ASUSETYPES.longops$type AS OBJECT (
+CREATE OR REPLACE TYPE longops$type AS OBJECT
+(
     /*
-     * 18.02.2015 Масков     Тип для работы с v$session_longops
-     * Пример использования:
+     * It's wrapper for dealing with v$session_longops
+     * Example of usage:
      *
      *   DECLARE
      *       longops longops$type;
      *   BEGIN
-     *       -- Создаём экземпляр с указанием имени задачи и размера шкалы прогресса
+     *       -- Lets create new task with name and scale size
      *       longops := longops$type(p_process_name => 'long process test', p_full_count => 100);
      *
-     *      -- Тикаем шкалу в цикле
+     *      -- We should tick progress
      *      FOR i IN 1 ..
 100
      *       LOOP
      *          longops.tick;        -- шаг в единицу